Shivraj-33/DomCapture/README.md

 # DomCapture

-DomCapture is a Python-based CLI tool for capturing website screenshots for bug bounty reconnaissance, inspired by [Aquatone](https://github.com/michenriksen/aquatone).
+DomCapture is a Python-based CLI tool for capturing website screenshots for bug bounty reconnaissance.
 Built for use in Kali Linux and designed to be flexible, modular, and ready for automation.

 ---